-Status On 20 June 2024, Bill C-59, Fall Economic Statement Implementation Act, 2023, received Royal Assent.
+Status On 21 February 2025, US President Trump signed a Presidential Memorandum directing a review and possible renewal of investigations into countries that have implemented DSTs.
+The memorandum specifically targets seven countries: Austria, Canada, France, Italy, Spain, Türkiye and the UK.
+It also directs his administration to identify policies of other nations that may discriminate against US companies or impose burdens on US digital commerce and recommend actions to counteract such policies.
+Further on 20 February 2025, the US Trade Representative opened a public comment period for feedback under the America First Trade Policy Presidential Memorandum and the Reciprocal Trade and Tariffs Presidential Memorandum.
+On 20 June 2024, Bill C-59, Fall Economic Statement Implementation Act, 2023, received Royal Assent.
 The Bill included the introduction of the Digital Services Tax Act (DSTA) and related regulations to implement the Canadian Digital Services Tax (DST).
 On 3 July 2024, an Order in Council (the OIC) was posted on the Canadian government's website to provide notice that the DSTA would come into force as of 28 June 2024.
-Scope The tax applies to Canadian Digital Services Revenue.
+The tax applies to Canadian Digital Services Revenue.
 The DST is a 3% tax on Canadian Digital Services Revenue (CDSR) derived from the provision of digital services related to (i) online marketplace, (ii) online advertising, (iii) social media, and (iv) user data.
-The DST will apply to resident and non-resident companies, both private and public, with: (i) consolidated revenue of at least EUR 750 million; and (ii) CDSR in excess of CAD 20 million.
+Scope The DST will apply to resident and non-resident companies, both private and public, with: (i) consolidated revenue of at least EUR 750 million; and (ii) CDSR in excess of CAD 20 million.
 The Canadian digital revenue threshold is lowered to CAD 10 million for registration purposes.
 The DST applies retrospectively from 1 January 2022.
 If a taxpayer or an affected member of a consolidated group is required to be registered, the taxpayer must register by 31 January of the following calendar year.
 The DST is intended as an interim measure until an acceptable OECD/G20 multilateral approach can be implemented.
 Rate 3% Thresholds Registration: A taxpayer or an affected member of a consolidated group is required to register under the DSTA if it meets the €750m threshold and earns more than CA\$10m of Canadian digital services revenue.
-Taxation: A taxpayer or an affected member of a consolidated group that meets the global threshold (€750m) and that the Canadian threshold (CA\$20m) will be taxed on amount that is in excess of the \$20m Canadian threshold Exclusions The legislation contains the following exclusions from the definition of an online market place: (i) a digital interface with a single supplier; or (ii) a digital interface whose main purpose is to: (a) provide payment services by facilitating electronic transfer of funds; (b) making advances, granting credit or lending money; or (c) facilitating the supply of financial instruments.
+Taxation: A taxpayer or an affected member of a consolidated group that meets the global threshold (€750m) and that the Canadian threshold (CA\$20m) will be taxed on amount that is in excess of the \$20m Canadian threshold